 Minimum qualifications to apply to program

-- At least two years legal driving experience
+- At least one year legal driving experience

 - Valid WV driver’s license

 - Pass a drug screen

 - Possess a valid high school diploma or GED® or TASC (replaces GED® in WV to earn a WV High School Equivalency Diploma) and provide transcript

 9 a.m. - 12 p.m. and 1 p.m. - 4 p.m.

 *Students who require additional instruction for any reason may be required to pay additional fees.